Professional Staff Senate By-Laws

 The President of the University, any twenty members of the Professional Staff, a majority of the Executive Committee of the ProSen, or a simple majority of current ProSen members may call a special meeting at any time.

 1. Ad-hoc and standing committees shall be formed as needed by a majority vote of the ProSen.
 Except for the Executive Committee, ProSen committees are subject to refocus and reorganization upon recommendation of the committee members and a majority vote of the ProSen.
-Expect for the Executive, Professional Recognition and Awards, Election, Leadership Forum, and Mentoring Committees, ProSen committees are subject to discontinuance upon recommendation of the committee members and a majority vote of the ProSen.
+Except for the Executive, Professional Recognition and Awards, Election, Communications & Professional Development Committees, ProSen committees are subject to discontinuance upon recommendation of the committee members and a majority vote of the ProSen.
 Unless otherwise noted, membership to ProSen committees shall be open to all USM professional staff members.

 2. Professional staff representatives on USM committees, groups, panels, etc., are expected to submit a report to the ProSen Chair for the next scheduled meeting.
-Failure to report or attend for two consecutive meetings will result in the ProSen selecting another representative.
 Representatives for standing committees will be made from current Senators and USM professional staff.
 All committee representation will be reviewed annually.

 A. Any member of the ProSen or any member of the professional staff may propose By-law amendments.